SoumenITMO/PHP-test/README.md

 ### Clone the project
 - git clone https://github.com/SoumenITMO/PHP-test.git

-### For Assignment it is important to create a database "job" before importing the .sql file.
+### For Assignment1 it is important to create a database "job" before importing the .sql file.